Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence: Introduction

 \subsection{Related Work}

-The basic problem of finding a maximal sum subsequence of a sequence $A$ of $n$ numbers was given an optimal and very simple solution by Joseph B. Kadane around 1977; the algorithm, which takes only \Oof{n} time and \Oof{1} space, was discussed and popularized by Gries~\cite{BibGries1982} and Bentley~\cite{BibBentley1984}.
+We are not aware of any previous attempt to solve the main problem tackled in this paper -- i.e.\ computing \maxsumof{\seqins[x]{A}{p}} and \maxcircsumof{\seqins[x]{A}{p}} for any given $x$ and $p$, for a fixed sequence $A$.
+However, there is a large number of works related to subsequence sums.
+The basic problem of finding a maximal sum subsequence of a sequence $A$ of $n$ numbers was given an optimal and very simple solution by Joseph B. Kadane around 1977.
+The algorithm, which takes \Oof{n} time, was discussed and popularized by Gries~\cite{BibGries1982} and Bentley~\cite{BibBentley1984}.
 This one-dimensional problem can be generalized for any number $d$ of dimensions.
-The two-dimensional case, which was actually the originally posed problem~\cite{BibBentley1984}, consists in finding a maximal sum submatrix of a given $m \times n$ matrix of numbers, and it can be solved in \Oof{m^2 \cdot n} time, with $m \leq n$~\cite{BibBentley1984November}; asymptotically slightly faster algorithms do exist but are reported not to perform well in practice except for very large inputs ~\cite{BibFukudaTakaoka2007,BibAnPeursumLiuVenkatesh2009}.
+The two-dimensional case consists in finding a maximal sum submatrix of a given $m \times n$ matrix of numbers, and it can be solved in \Oof{m^2 \cdot n} time, with $m \leq n$~\cite{BibBentley1984November}.
+Asymptotically slightly faster algorithms do exist but are reported not to perform well in practice except for very large inputs ~\cite{BibAnPeursumLiuVenkatesh2009,BibFukudaTakaoka2007}.
+More recently, the two-dimensional case has also been explored in the direction of convex but not necessarily rectangular shapes~\cite{BibThaherTakaoka2010,BibThaherTakaoka2012}.
+The problem of computing \maxsumof{\subseqopen{A}{i}{j}}, for any given $i$ and $j$, $0 \leq i \leq j \leq n$, has been tackled in~\cite{BibChenChao2007}, where a two-phase algorithm consisting of a linear preprocessing time plus constant time per query is presented.